RAID 60 Data Recovery Services

 On Dell PERC controllers, importing a foreign configuration with stale member data forces the controller to resync the array backward, overwriting current data with outdated blocks.
 On RAID 60 arrays, this affects every span that contained the stale member.
 The same trap applies to Broadcom MegaRAID controllers when accepting a "consistency check" prompt after drive reseating.

-PC-3000 RAID Workflow for Multi-Span Reconstruction
+Data Extractor Express RAID Edition Workflow for Multi-Span Reconstruction

 - Span separation: Members are grouped into their respective RAID 6 sub-arrays.
 When auto-detection fails, we use parity signature analysis: the P and Q parity patterns within a span are mathematically distinct from data, allowing us to identify which drives share parity relationships.